ALiReZa4232/SCARA-Robot-Controller/README.md

 The designed controller for the SCARA robot is an advanced electronic system responsible for controlling and coordinating the precise and rapid movements of the robot.
 This controller, using advanced algorithms and optimization techniques, is capable of effectively responding to environmental changes and executing repetitive industrial tasks with high precision.
-The main goal of this controller is to enhance the efficiency, accuracy, and stability of the SCARA robot in production and assembly processes.
+The main goal of this controller is to enhance the efficiency, accuracy, and stability of the SCARA robot in production and assembly processes. سلام